Medically reviewed by Kaci Durbin, MD. Last updated on Mar 8, 2021.

 a rare inherited enzyme deficiency such as Lesch-Nyhan syndrome or Kelley-Seegmiller syndrome.

-If a pregnancy occurs during treatment, do not stop using CellCept.
+If a pregnancy occurs during treatment, do not stop taking CellCept.
 Call your doctor for instructions.
 Also call the Mycophenolate Pregnancy Registry (1-800-617-8191).

 How should I use CellCept?

-Use CellCept exactly as prescribed by your doctor.
+Take CellCept exactly as prescribed by your doctor.
 Follow all directions on your prescription label and read all medication guides or instruction sheets.
-Use the medicine exactly as directed.

 You must remain under the care of a doctor while you are using this medicine.